 The following is excerpted from Issue 21 of The Corporate Citizen.
-To learn more about how to make a well-informed, strategic decision about which corporate citizenship reporting frameworks, standards, and rankings are right for your company, consider joining us for our Fundamentals of Sustainability Reporting course, running online from November 6 - December 22, 2017.
+To learn more about how to make a well-informed, strategic decision about which corporate citizenship reporting frameworks, standards, and rankings are right for your company, visit our topic page on Sustainability Reporting.

 Founded in 1873, Kohler Co. is one of the oldest and largest privately held companies in the United States.
 Today, the Wisconsin-based company is a leading manufacturer of plumbing products, cabinetry, tile, engines, and generators.
 Despite its closely held corporate structure, the company and its 35,000 associates have an outsized investment in the six continents in which its 50 manufacturing locations operate.
 The end goal?
 To reduce its global environmental footprint to net-zero by 2035.

 Announced in 2008, Kohler’s Net-Zero 2035 Program aims to:

 - reduce energy use and greenhouse gas (GHG) emissions and offset the remaining GHG emissions by funding renewable energy, forestry, and resource conservation projects;

 - reduce water use per unit of revenue;

 - drive growth in sustainable products and services; and

 “At Kohler, we believe that the path to a better place is a constant endeavor—that better business and a better environment go hand in hand,” said Kohler CEO David Kohler.
 “It is our responsibility to work in harmony with nature and, in everything we do, stay mindful of our responsibility to future generations.
 This is the foundation of Kohler Co.’s Believing In Better® philosophy, and it drives our thinking and action around our stewardship and environmental sustainability.”